 A skin serum one is super easy to make.
 It’s just a combination of one or several liquid carrier oils.
 I like to put mine in a glass bottle with a dropper.
 Then apply a few drops at a time to your skin.

-Another great way to apply it is with a roller ball like this one.
+Another great way to apply it is with a large roller ball like this one.

 I love skin serum’s for my face.